 Karma is a bitch!

 I will leave this post with some sage advice – cleanse regularly, drink water, DON’T pop your spots and don’t stress about it.
 Like I said earlier, little tiny spot, big old face.
 It’ll be gone in a couple of days so think long-term.
 We all want that glowing skin when we get old, so take care of that skin today and everyday.
+And if you have to pop it, make sure it’s ready to go.
+It’s very different digging your nails into your face until it hurts versus a little squeeze.

 And I’m not saying to actually do that.
 You can’t live your life behind a mask.
 But they are fun!